Top 10 Reasons to Use AngularJS Framework

 The view is defined with HTML, data models are simpler, and you don’t have to put data manually in the view as the Data-binding will take care of that.

-Controllers are just simple functions that have only one job that is to manipulate scope.
+Controllers are just simple functions that have only one job which is to manipulate scope.
 And unlike other frameworks, controllers don’t inherit from anything.

-Now if you’re thinking that controllers are so simple, then where are you going to perform all heavy lifting, but don’t worry Angular JS has introduced Services for that job.
-Services in Angular JS simply provides an outward API to help you expose whatever you want to.
+Now if you’re thinking that controllers are so simple, then where are you going to perform all the heavy lifting, but don’t worry Angular JS has introduced Services for that job.
+Services in Angular JS simply provide an outward API to help you expose whatever you want to.

-However, most of the times the services sync up to your server and maintains the offline data store.
+However, most of the time the services sync up to your server and maintain the offline data store.

-The broadcast() function will send a message to all child controllers, where the emit() function will send a message to all ancestors.
+The broadcast() function will send a message to all child controllers, whereas the emit() function will send a message to all ancestors.
 However, PubSub isn’t the only way to communicate with all controllers.